-Apps are big news for most companies these days.
+We are headed into the platform economy and apps are the tools driving us there.
 More apps are helping people do everyday things more quickly and easily, and innovations are introducing new capabilities beyond people’s wildest imagination.

 As customer interest in apps increases, so too does companies’.
 More businesses see having a customer-facing app as an important aspect of customer service.
 Others are looking internally and discovering how custom apps could help them work more efficiently and effectively, take advantage of competitive advantages, and deliver better experiences to their customers.